 - Cooling water from furnaces, air compressors, and internal combustion engines

-Ways of reusing heat includes using combustion exhaust gases to preheat combustion air or feedwater for industrial boilers.
-This can be done by using a Heat Recovery Steam Generator (HRSG) which is a boiler that uses the heat of exhaustion gases instead of a combustion reaction for heat.
-By preheating the feedwater, the amount of energy required to superheat the water in the boiler is reduced.
+Heat can be reused by employing a Heat Recovery Steam Generator (HRSG), a boiler that uses the heat of exhaust gases instead of a combustion reaction for heat.
+The HRSG uses combustion exhaust gases to preheat combustion air or feedwater for industrial boilers.
+By preheating the feedwater, the total amount of energy required to generate saturated or superheated steam is reduced.
 In addition to its advantages for thermal recovery, waste heat has economic benefits which help reduce capacity requirements for facilities and lead to reductions in cost.
 This can be achieved by utilizing the combustion exhaust gases to heat building air space, eliminating the need for additional space heating equipment.
-Other cogeneration systems use the heat that exits the turbine.
-This steam is still very hot and needs to be condensed anyway to complete the Rankine cycle.
-By using this heat for another process the efficiency of the entire plant increases.
+Other cogeneration systems use the heat in the steam that exits the turbine.
+Because the exiting steam is still very hot, it must be condensed to complete the Rankine cycle.
+Using this heat for another process increases the efficiency of the entire plant.

-The majority of the United States electrical generation plants do not reuse waste heat.
-As a result, the average efficiency of the electrical power has remained at 34% since the 1960's.
-The majority of the United States cogen production is found within the industrial applications providing power and steam for large industries such as refineries and metal manufacturing, consuming 88% of the total.
-Commercial and institutional buildings, including campuses, hospitals, and office buildings, make up the remaining 12% of total cogeneration production.
+Because it is difficult and expensive, the majority of the United States electrical generation plants do not reuse waste heat.
+As a result, the average efficiency of the electrical power production has remained at 36% for all fuel types .
+Approximately 88% of the total cogeneration production in the United States takes place within the industrial applications that provide power and steam for large industries such as refineries and metal manufacturing.
+Cogeneration production for commercial and institutional buildings—including campuses, hospitals, and office buildings—constitutes the remaining 12%..

 Gas Turbine Cogeneration

-Gas turbines burn natural gas, petroleum fuels, biogas, and duel fuel.
-Gas turbines are well suited for combined heat and power production due to the high temperature exhaust which can be used as thermal energy to generate steam at high temperatures and pressure.
-Much of the current US gas turbine cogen systems maximize the power production for consumption along the main grid while the steam is supplied to large industrial and commercial facilities.
+Gas turbines burn natural gas, petroleum fuels, biogas, and dual fuel.
+Gas turbines are well-suited for combined heat and power production, because the high temperature exhaust can be used as thermal energy to generate steam at high temperatures and pressure.
+Many gas turbine cogeneration systems currently used in the U.S. maximize power production for consumption along the main grid while the steam is supplied to large industrial and commercial facilities.

 Steam Turbine Cogeneration

-Steam turbines generate electricity from steam produced in a boiler by converting steam energy into shaft power.
-The energy is produced by high pressure steam that rotates the blades of the turbine which turn the generator.
-In a steam turbine based combined heat and power system, the steam exiting the turbine is directed to the steam users to extract extra thermal energy.
-Ideal implementations for steam turbine based cogeneration systems include medium and large scale industrial facilities or where high thermal loads are in demand.
+Steam turbines generate electricity from steam produced in a boiler by converting its thermal energy into mechanical energy that is then converted into electrical energy in the generator.
+The energy is produced by using high pressure steam to rotate the blades of the turbine that turn the generator.
+In a steam turbine-based combined heat and power system, the steam exiting the turbine is directed to the users of the steam to extract additional thermal energy.
+Ideal applications for steam turbine-based cogeneration systems include medium- and large-scale industrial facilities, or where there is demand for high thermal loads.

 Like central heating and cooling plants, cogeneration systems can burn a variety of fuels.
-Comparing thermal and electrical loads, cogen systems typically require around 40% less energy than operating separate heat and power systems.
-This increases the efficiency and reduces fuel consumption.
-The reduction in fuel consumption is the main environmental benefit leading to fewer emissions with the same level of output; in particular, the amount of CO2 being released is decreased.
+Taking into consideration thermal and electrical loads, the total efficiency of the plant can be as high as 90% efficient.
+Cogeneration systems also typically require about 40% less energy than operating heat and power systems separately .
+This saves fuel and increases plant efficiency.
+Using less fuel has major environmental benefits as well, lowering harmful emissions (of CO2 in particular) with the same level of output.

-The thermal efficiency of cogeneration systems is much higher than other types of plants.
-This is due to the reduction of waste heat.
+Cogeneration systems have much higher thermal efficiency than other types of plants due to the reduction of waste heat.
 The cogeneration plant thermal efficiency equation is shown in the sidebar.
-In this equation you add the electric energy produced, E, with the heat energy in process steam, ΔH, (enthalpy of steam leaving the plant - enthalpy of condensate returning to the plant) then divide the sum by the heat added to the plant, Q (coal, nuclear fuel, natural gas, etc.).
-By adding the electrical production with the change in energy of the process steam, it will give a very high thermal efficiency for the plant, sometimes as high as 80-90%!
+In this equation you add the electric energy produced, E, to the heat energy in process steam, ΔH, (enthalpy of steam leaving the plant minus enthalpy of condensate returning to the plant) then divide the sum by the amount of heat added to the plant, Qin (coal, nuclear fuel, natural gas, etc.).
+Adding the electrical production with the change in energy of the process steam results in a very high thermal efficiency—sometimes as high as 90% for the plant.

 In addition to its advantages for thermal recovery, reusing waste heat has economic benefits which can help to reduce capacity requirements for facilities which can lead to reductions in building and construction costs.
 This can be achieved by utilizing the combustion exhaust gases to heat building air space, eliminating the need for additional space heating equipment.

-Due to its higher efficiency, cogeneration systems help countries reduce the fuel demand and meet greenhouse emission reduction targets.
-According to the IEA (International Energy Agency), cogeneration could help reduce the greenhouse gas emissions by 10% by 2030.
+The higher efficiency of cogeneration systems helps countries reduce fuel demands and meet greenhouse emission reduction targets.
+According to the IEA (International Energy Agency), by 2030, cogeneration could help reduce the greenhouse gas emissions by 10% .

-With the increasing demand for electricity, higher capacities translate to more opportunity for savings.
-Many existing systems are oversized and current systems can be modified or newer equipment can be added.
-Apart from the energy savings, proper sizing can reduce noise, lower the cost of equipment and performance, reduce maintenance and improve reliability.
-With cogeneration facilities using a diverse group of technologies, it makes its impact environmentally friendly.
+With the increasing demand for electricity worldwide, higher capacities translate into more opportunities to save energy and money by modifying oversized existing systems or adding newer equipment.
+In addition to saving energy, proper sizing can reduce noise, lower the cost of equipment, reduced maintenance needs, and improve reliability.
+Cogeneration facilities that use a diverse group of technologies are more environmentally friendly.

 Cogeneration at MNSU

-In 1995 Minnesota State University decided to look into the idea of a cogeneration cycle for campus.
-This system was designed to provide an additional 434 kW of power to campus using excess heat from the boilers.
-The impact of this steam reduction was felt quickly.
-Without enough total steam getting through the main building pressure regulating valves (PRVs), all of the entering steam was being used for showers.
-This left no steam for heating the buildings!
-This was also an issue throughout the academic buildings.
-For instance, one of the maintenance engineers received a call from the green house reporting that it was very cold.
-Upon investigation, the engineer discovered no steam coming out of the associated valve.
-Assuming that the valve was faulty, he took out the valve and looked at the pipe supplying the steam.
-All that came out was a few drops of water.
-All of the energy from the steam had already been used in the Trafton building, which preceded the green house on the steam line.
-With all the useful energy removed, the steam condensed and was sent back to the utility plant before reaching the green house.
+In 1995, Minnesota State University looked into using a cogeneration cycle that used excess heat from the boilers to generate an additional 434 kW to the campus.
+After the system was installed on campus, the impact of this steam reduction was felt quickly.
+Because insufficient amounts of steam had been passing through the main building pressure regulating valves (PRVs), all of the available steam was used for showers, leaving no steam to heat the buildings!
+This system posed problems in the academic buildings as well.
+For instance, after receiving a report that the university greenhouse was very cold, one of the maintenance engineers discovered that no steam was coming out of the associated valve.
+Assuming that the valve was faulty, he removed the valve and examined the pipe that supplied the steam.
+Only a few drops of water trickled out.
+All of the energy from the steam had already been depleted in the Trafton building, which preceded the green house along the steam line.
+With all of its available energy removed, the steam condensed and was consumed in the utility plant before it could reach the greenhouse.

-The amount of steam admitted to each building is controlled with two to five PRVs.
-These valves block the 150 psig steam from entering if the pressure on the opposite side of the valve is above 10 psig.
+The amount of steam admitted to each building is controlled with between two and five PRVs depending on the size of the building.
+These valves block the 150 psig steam from entering if the pressure on the opposite side of the valve is higher than 10 psig.
 As more heat is required in the building, the air handlers admit more steam flow.
-With this flow rate increase, the steam pressure on the building side drops.
-The resulting pressure imbalance on the PRVs causes them to open farther and allow more steam to enter the building's heating system.
-The valve continues to stay open or opens further until the pressure on the building side of the valve returns to 10 psig.
+When the flow rate increases, the steam pressure on the building side drops.
+The resulting pressure imbalance on the PRVs causes them to open further and allow more steam to enter the building's heating system.
+The valve continues to stay open, or opens further, until the pressure on the building side of the valve returns to 10 psig.

-When a fluid flows through an obstruction such as a valve there is a loss of pressure.
+When a fluid flows through an obstruction such as a valve, there is a loss of pressure.
 This loss of pressure must balance the pressure difference across the obstruction.
-Therefore, the mass flow rate of steam through a PRV is related to the pressure differential across the valve and the valve size.
-With only 50 psig of backpressure from the cogeneration unit, the flow rate of steam which could get through the building PRVs, even when completely open was only 1/3 of the required amount for the building.
-For example, a building that needed 18,000 lb/hr of steam was only receiving 6,000 lb/hr due to the decreased driving force of the inlet pressure.
+Therefore, the mass flow rate of steam through a PRV is related to the pressure differential across the valve as well as the valve size.
+With only 50 psig of backpressure from the cogeneration unit, the flow rate of steam which could pass through the building PRVs—even when they were fully open—was only 1/3 of the required amount for the building.
+For example, a building that required 18,000 lb/hr of steam was only receiving 6000 lb/hr due to the decreased driving force of the inlet pressure.

 To handle these changes in demand, the cogeneration system was designed so that a control valve regulated the steam flow through the turbine unit up to a maximum of 40,000 lb/hr.
-Once this point was reached, any additional steam bypassed the unit through a 6' diameter pipe.
-Before being sent to campus, the bypassed steam and the 40,000 lb/hr from the turbine needed to be recombined.
-However, since the turbine steam was at 50 psig this meant that the bypassing steam needed to be throttled down to 50 psig prior to mixing.
-With this limited pressure, the flow rate of steam which could get through the building was only 1/3 of the required amount to heat the building.
+At that point, any additional steam bypassed the unit through a 6'-diameter pipe.
+Before being sent to campus, the bypassed steam and the 40,000 lb/hr steam flow from the turbine needed to be recombined.
+However, because the turbine steam was at 50 psig the bypassing steam needed to be throttled down to 50 psig prior to mixing.
+At this this limited pressure, the flow rate of steam which could get through the building was only 1/3 of the required amount to heat the building.

-In addition to the steam supply problems the economics of the system changed over time.
+As well as causing steam supply problems, the cogeneration system became less cost-effective over time.
 At the time the cogeneration unit was installed the campus did not have stand-by generators.
-When these were installed it allowed the campus to be disconnected from the electric company when asked in order to reduce demand.
-In exchange for this option the local utility reduced the price of electricity from the varying residential rate to a constant $0.045.
-Originally the electric rates varied according to season when the cogeneration unit was running.
-Also, in the years after the cogeneration installation, the price of natural gas used to fuel the boiler increased from $2.53 to $10.25 per Mcf (1000 cubic feet).
-One Mcf of natural gas produces 779 lbs of steam.
-With higher fuel cost and lower electricity cost, the cogeneration unit was no longer as economical to run.
-The decision was made to stop using the steam turbine and dismantle the cogeneration system.
+When the stand-by generators were installed, the university, when asked, could be disconnected from the electric company in order to reduce the strain on the local power grid.
+In return for this arrangement the local utility reduced the price of electricity for the university from the variable residential rate to a constant $0.045 per kWh.
+At the time that the cogeneration unit was running, the electric rates varied according to the season.
+Furthermore, during the years after the cogeneration installation, the price of natural gas used to fuel the boiler increased from $2.53 to $10.25 per Mcf (1000 cubic feet).
+(One Mcf of natural gas produces 779 lbs of steam.)
+With the cost of fuel higher and the price of electricity lower, the cogeneration unit was no longer cost-effective, so the university decided to stop using the steam turbine and dismantle the cogeneration system.